 What’s the big deal anyway?

 We hear you asking that question, you’ve made some friends, you’ve heard of a great place from some third years and you’ve got a deposit ready, so why should you wait?
-Well, here are the common problems that students just like you have encountered in the past and some new ones due to COVID-19;
+Well, here are the common problems that students just like you have encountered in the past;

 Found your BFF’s?